SuprithChandrashekar/SuprithChandraShekar.github.io/pages/about.md

 # **About Me**

-Hi, I’m **{{ site.author.name }}** — an Industrial Engineering graduate student at UIUC (MS, Dec 2026) with a foundation in data science, software, and systems engineering.
-I previously worked at Deloitte as a Consultant and Business Analyst, partnering with global clients on ITSM/ITOM transformations, building analytics dashboards, and improving delivery processes.
+Hi, I’m **{{ site.author.name }}** — an M.S Industrial Engineering graduate student at UIUC (Dec 2026) with a foundation in manufacturing, supply chain, quality, and systems engineering.
+I previously worked at Deloitte as a Consultant and Business Analyst, working with global clients on their digital transformation, driving project scoping, delivery efficiency, and strategic alignment across multi-site operations.
 I enjoy turning ideas into working systems, from AI‑assisted quant research tools to clean data visualizations and automation.

 On this site you’ll find a few highlights, including my HFT Strategy Generator, an IEX market data processing workflow, and small productivity tools.
-I like working at the intersection of data, software, and operations where clear problem framing and fast iteration matter.
+I like working at the intersection of operations, solutioning, and engineering where clear problem framing and robust understanding of a subject matters.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}